mkralla11/so_paid/README.md

 ## Usage

-TODO: Write usage instructions here
+See examples folder for instructions and copy/pastable files.
+More will be added here when time is available (...rare).

 ## Contributing